clicon/clixon-docs/install.rst

   --with-cligen=dir       Use CLIGEN here --without-restconf      No RESTCONF --with-restconf=fcgi    RESTCONF using fcgi/ reverse proxy.
 This is default.
-  --with-restconf=evhtp   RESTCONF using native http with libevhtp --with-wwwuser=<user>   Set www user different from www-data --with-configfile=FILE  set default path to config file --with-libxml2          use gnome/libxml2 regex engine
+  --with-restconf=native  RESTCONF using native http with libevhtp --with-wwwuser=<user>   Set www user different from www-data --with-configfile=FILE  set default path to config file --with-libxml2          use gnome/libxml2 regex engine